-- c) Interfere with resources that impair or inhibit the work of other users; - d) Create or forward threats, hoaxes, chain letters or forged email, except to report them; and - e) Intercept or monitor any network communications not intended for you without permission or in support of official duties. - 3.
-Respect the privacy and personal rights of others.
-For example, it is a violation to: - a) Disclose information about faculty, staff and students in violation of federal, state, local law, directives or USG guidelines; - b) Access or attempt to access USG resources or other user accounts or credentials without authorization; - c) Monitor or tap data communications or traffic on USG IT resources without express permission; - d) Access or copy communications, data or files of other users without permission; and - e) Transmit, disseminate, sell, store or host material on USG resources that is unlawful, libelous, defamatory, obscene, pornographic, harassing, threatening, abusive or invasive of privacy rights. - 4.
-Protect access, integrity and confidentiality of USG resources.
-For example, it is a violation to: - a) Release malicious software that damages or harms any USG resources, including systems or networks; - b) Attempt to deliberately degrade performance or deny services of USG IT systems; - c) Corrupt, misuse, alter or destroy information without authorization; - d) Purposely seek or exploit security flaws to gain system or data access; and - e) Store protected or confidential information in unintended or unprotected locations. - 5.
-Respect intellectual property and copyrights of others.
-For example, it is a violation to: - a) Use unsupported or expired software in violation of USG guidelines; - b) Download, use or distribute copyrighted materials without permission; - c) Download, use or distribute pirated software, music, videos or games; and - d) Make or use more copies of licensed software than permitted.
+- b) Misuse software to conceal anyone's identity or attempt to circumvent security safeguards. - c) Interfere with resources that impair or inhibit the work of other users. - d) Create or forward threats, hoaxes, chain letters or forged email, except to report them; and - e) Intercept or monitor any network communications not intended for you without permission or in support of official duties. - 3) Respect the privacy and personal rights of others.
+For example, it is a violation to: - a) Disclose information about faculty, staff and students in violation of federal, state, local law, directives, or USG guidelines. - b) Access or attempt to access USG resources or other user accounts or credentials without authorization. - c) Monitor or tap data communications or traffic on USG IT resources without express permission. - d) Access or copy communications, data, or files of other users without permission. - e) Transmit, disseminate, sell, store or host material on USG resources that is unlawful, libelous, defamatory, obscene, pornographic, harassing, threatening, abusive or invasive of privacy rights. - 4) Protect access, integrity and confidentiality of USG resources.
+For example, it is a violation to: - a) Release malicious software that damages or harms any USG resources, including systems or networks. - b) Attempt to deliberately degrade performance or deny services of USG IT systems. - c) Corrupt, misuse, alter or destroy information without authorization. - d) Purposely seek or exploit security flaws to gain system or data access; and - e) Store protected or confidential information in unintended or unprotected locations. - 5) Respect intellectual property and copyrights of others.
+For example, it is a violation to: - a) Use unsupported or expired software in violation of USG guidelines. - b) Download, use or distribute copyrighted materials without permission. - c) Download, use or distribute pirated software, music, videos, or games. - d) Make or use more copies of licensed software than permitted.